lenarsaitov/account-abstraction/docs/README.md

 function totalAmount() external view returns (uint256)
 ```

-Get amount of all funds (only by owner).
+Get amount of funds available in the contract (only by owner).

 ### withdrawAll